Posted in

 Website: https://www.catholiccharitiesoregon.org

-Homeless families can also find an emergency hotel vouchers through domestic violence shelters or support groups when regular shelters are full, such as:
+Homeless families can also find emergency hotel vouchers through domestic violence shelters or support groups when regular shelters are full, such as:

 • Call to Safety (Portland Metro Area): 1-888-235-5333